 Who we are

-An all-volunteer 501C3 rescue group in Missouri, MPR's Mission is to promote responsible Pit Bull ownership, provide breed education, combat pet overpopulation, fight unfair legislation's and find qualified homes for sound Pit Bull dogs in Missouri.
+An all-volunteer 501C3 rescue group in Missouri, MPR's Mission is to promote responsible Pit Bull ownership, provide breed education, combat pet overpopulation, fight unfair legislation's and find qualified homes for sound Pit Bull dogs in Missouri and beyond.

 MPR was formed in 1998 by husband and wife Veronique (V) and Robert (Rob) Chesser.
 The two Pit Bull lovers met online in 1996 when participating in a Pit Bull related forum.
 Rob and V quickly realized they had a lot in common, including a deep desire to make a difference in the lives of homeless Pit Bulls.

-V has a certification in Canine Science and over 30 years of experience with dog rescue.
-Rob, a Database Administrator and Lead Manager by profession, grew up with Pit Bull dogs and embarked on his rescue journee over 2o years ago
+V, who is French Canadian and originally from Quebec, Canada, has a certification in Canine Science and over 40 years of experience with dog rescue.
+Rob, a Network Security Engineer by profession, grew up with Pit Bull dogs and embarked on his rescue journey over 25 years ago.

 MPR began with Rob and V saving dogs from local pounds one at a time, keeping rescue Pit Bulls in their home with very little resource and no financial assistance until the word spread out and help came forward.
 The organization started to grow as V joined forces with other local Pit Bull lovers wanting to help this noble, yet vilified and abused breed of dog.
 MPR was recognized as a 501(c)(3) nonprofit organization in 2003 and has continued to grow ever since.

-Luckily now, MPR is fortunate enough to receive assistance and financial support from Pit Bull lovers across the country, allowing us to build a fund dedicated to covering each dog's basic needs.
-We've gone from being able to save 20 Pit Bulls in 2000 to over 100 a year - an increase well over 200%.
+Luckily now, MPR is fortunate enough to receive assistance and financial support from Pit Bull lovers across the country, allowing the organization to build a fund dedicated to covering each dog's basic needs and essential medical care.
+Thanks to a well-rounded team of committed volunteers and a large base of supporters, MPR has gone from saving 20 Pit Bulls in 2000 to over 100 a year - an increase well over 200%.

 Our commitments include Pit Bull education (via email, the website and events), evaluating dogs for rescue, fostering, caring for the shelter dogs, vet visits, rehabilitation and nursing sick dogs to good health, attending adoption events, screening applications, conducting phone interviews, home checks, and follow-ups, transporting dogs to potential homes, teaching a dog how to be a good pet, and lastly, LOVING our rescue dogs with all our heart until it's time to let them go to their forever home.